 A discussion around sustainability challenges and opportunities within the U.S. beef supply chain.
 Our guest for this episode is Dr. Sheri Spiegal, a rangeland scientist with the Jornada Experimental Range and Co-PI of the Sustainable Southwest Beef Project.
 Dr. Spiegal shares insights with us from her ongoing research on beef supply chains, trade offs, and producing “socially acceptable beef”.
+The Sustainable Southwest Beef Project is supported by USDA NIFA Grant #2019-69012-29853.

 If you’re enjoying this podcast, please consider rating us and/or leaving us a review on Apple Podcasts, Podcast Addict, or Podchaser Thanks!